-Earth system processes that are too high resolution or complex to model explicitly are often simplified or parameterised, with tuneable coefficients that quantitatively represent some aspect of the process.
-The coefficients may represent a measurable physical quantity, or be a more abstract representation necessary due to the simplification of the modelled process.
-Uncertainty

-1Met Office Hadley Centre, FitzRoy Road, Exeter, EX1 3PB UK

-2BRIDGE, School of Geographical Sciences, University of Bristol, Bristol, BS8 1SS, UK about the best value of the coefficients means it may not be desirable to choose a single value over all others.
-This uncertainty can be represented, for example by using a range of values for each of the coefficients in an ensemble of simulator1 runs.
+20 A common practice in Earth system modelling is the parameterisation of processes which are too computationally expensive to represent explicitly.
+These parameterisations have associated numerical coefficients, quantitatively representing some process.
+The coefficients may directly represent a measurable physical quantity, or they may be a more abstract representation necessary due to the simplification of the modelled process.
+There is often uncertainty about the value of the parameter coefficients that should be used to best represent the system being simulated.
+It may not be desirable or practical to choose a single value of the coefficients over all others, and uncertainty in the best choice of parameters can be represented by using a range of values for each of the coefficients in an ensemble of simulator runs.

-3University of Exeter, North Park Road, Exeter EX4 4QE UK

-4Now at NIWA, 301 Evans Bay Parade, Hataitai, Wellington 6021, New Zealand

-Choosing parameterisation coefficients is a major research effort encompassing domain specific, statistical and computational literature.
-Coefficients are tuneable by comparing the simulator with observations of the system, by direct measurement or from information from theory.
+Choosing appropriate values of these coefficients is a major research effort that encompasses domain specific, statistical and computational literature.
+The coefficients are tuneable by comparison of the behaviour of the simulator with observations of the real system, although there may also be direct measurements of the value of the coefficient or other information from theory.
 There is a long history of using observations to constrain parameterisation coefficients within General Circulation Models (GCMs), particularly within atmospheric components.
-Where this is done in a formal probabilistic setting it can provide probability distributions for the parameters of the simulator, and is known as calibration.
-Choosing a single best parameter set is tuning.
-History matching rules out parameter settings where simulator output is statistically inconsistent with observations, given uncertainty in those observations, uncertainty in knowledge of the simulator, and a given tolerance of error.
-A well calibrated simulator should match the underlying dynamics of a system better and should produce more accurate and (appropriately) tightly constrained predictions.
+Where this is done as an inverse problem in formal probabilistic setting, then it may also provide probability distributions for the parameters of the model, and is known as calibration.
+The process of

+10 choosing a single best parameter set is often called tuning.
+History matching provides a formal way of ruling out parameter settings that are inconsistent with observed data.

+The motivation for calibration of a simulator is twofold.
+First, a simulator which matches the underlying dynamics of a system better should produce more accurate predictions.
+Second, given an accurate simulator, a more tightly constrained parameter set should provide a narrower range of uncertainty in future predictions.

-1.1 Simulator discrepancy
+15 1.1 Simulator discrepancy

 Simulator discrepancy is the systematic difference between a climate model, or simulator, and the system that is represented by that model.
-It is also known as model (or simulator) bias, model error, or structural error.
-A 'best input' approach typically defines discrepancy as the difference between the modelled system, and the simulator when run at an input where output from the simulator conveys all it can about the system (see e.g. Goldstein and Rougier (2009)).
-A practical definition from Williamson et al. (2014) is that "A climate model bias [simulator discrepancy] represents a structural error if that bias cannot be removed by changing the parameters without introducing more serious biases to the model".
-One of the main aims of the model development process is to efficiently identify important simulator discrepancies and correct them, or allow them to be taken into account in analyses; for example, during prediction using the simulator (e.g. Sexton et al. (2011)).
+It can also be known as model (or simulator) bias, model error, or structural error.
+A useful definition from Williamson et al. (2014) is that "A climate model bias [simulator discrepancy] represents a structural error if that bias cannot be removed by changing the parameters without introducing more serious biases to the model".
+One of the main aims of the

+20 model development process is to efficiently identify important simulator discrepancies and correct them, or allow them to be taken into account in analyses; for example, during prediction using the simulator (e.g. Sexton et al. (2011)).